OliverVier/xhtml-viewer/README.md

 the page structure.
 For example, some parameters can be set in a parent template, some others in several child templates, which a page then receives via the parent template.

-We have multiple templates with a single parameter named after the template.
+For example we might have multiple templates with a single parameter named after the template.
 |Type|Values|
 |----|------|
 |Templates|A.xhtml, B.xhtml, C.xhtml|
 |Actual page|page.xhtml|

 |Templates used by||
 |-|-|